Vulva: Vestibule

-The area between the labia minora where the vaginal opening and the urinary meatus are located is called the vulval vestibule, or vestibule of the vagina.
-The urinary meatus is below the clitoris and just in front of the vaginal opening which is near to the perineum.
-The term introitus is more technically correct than "opening", since the vagina is usually collapsed, with the opening closed.
+The area between the labia minora where the vaginal introitus and the urinary meatus (openings of the vagina and urethra respectively) are located is the vestibule.
+The meatus is below the clitoris and atop the introitus.
 The introitus is sometimes partly covered by a membrane called the hymen.
 The hymen will usually rupture during the first episode of vigorous sex, and the blood produced by this rupture has been seen to signify virginity.
 However, the hymen may also rupture spontaneously during exercise or be stretched by normal activities such as the use of tampons and menstrual cups, or be so minor as to be unnoticeable, or be absent.
-In some rare cases, the hymen may completely cover the vaginal opening, requiring a surgical procedure called a hymenotomy.
-On either side of the back part of the vaginal opening are the two greater vestibular glands known as Bartholin's glands.
-These glands secrete mucus and a vaginal and vulval lubricant.
-They are homologous to the bulbourethral glands in the male.
-The lesser vestibular glands known as Skene's glands, are found on the anterior wall of the vagina.
-They are homologues of the male prostate gland and are also referred to as the female prostate.
+In some rare cases, the hymen may completely cover the introitus, requiring a surgical procedure called a hymenotomy.
+Two greater vestibular glands known as Bartholin's glands open into either side of the introitus and secrete a mucous vaginal lubricant.
+The openings of the lesser vestibular glands, known as Skene's glands, are found on either side of the urethral meatus.

 Muscles

 Pelvic floor muscles help to support the vulvar structures.
 The voluntary, pubococcygeus muscle, part of the levator ani muscle partially constricts the vaginal opening.
 Other muscles of the urogenital triangle support the vulvar area and they include the transverse perineal muscles, the bulbospongiosus, and the ischiocavernosus muscles.
 The bulbospongiosus muscle decreases the vaginal opening.
-Their contractions play a role in the vaginal contractions of orgasm by causing the vestibular bulbs to contract.
+They play a role in the vaginal contractions of orgasm by causing the vestibular bulbs to contract.